setzler/eventStudy/README.md

+#### Warning: This package is now deprecated.

+This package is now deprecated and we do not plan to maintain it going forward.
+We suggest one of the following alternatives:

+- The `did` package in R [(here)](https://bcallaway11.github.io/did/).
+- The `DiDforBigData` package in R [(here)](https://setzler.github.io/DiDforBigData/).

 eventStudy: Perform an Event Study in R
 ================

-Created by David Novgorodsky and Bradley Setzler, University of Chicago
+Created by David Novgorodsky and Bradley Setzler at the University of Chicago

 The methods are explained in [our companion Practical Guide to Event Studies](https://github.com/setzler/eventStudy/blob/master/guide/event_study_guide.pdf).